Samuel1698/fakeViewport/README.md

 ## Requirements

+When selecting the Thing Client, make sure it meets the requirements for your linux distro of choice.
+I've gotten away with Mint installed on a 5070 with 16GB of storage.
+You could even dedicate a flash drive just for booting up and launching the script, or buy a thin client with upgradable storage.

-For this code to work you need to have selenium, webdriver_manager and dotenv installed.
+For this code to work you need to have python3, selenium, webdriver_manager and dotenv installed.
 You can download the requirements.txt file in the same folder as the script and run `pip install -r requirements.txt` or manually install them yourself.
 I've included some code to check for webdriver_manager since it tends to be finnicky with the different environments.